FxKu/audit/README.md

 ### 5.4.
 Restore a past state of your database

-A table state is restored with the procedure `audit.restore_table_state`.
+A table state is restored with the procedure `audit.restore_table_state ('timestamp_x', 'name_of_audited_table', 'public', 'name_for_target_schema', 'VIEW', 0)`.
 A whole database state might be restored with `audit.restore_schema_state`.
 The result is written to another schema specified by the user.
 It can be written to VIEWs (default) or TABLEs.
+If chosen VIEW you are able to execute the procedure again to update the target schema by passing a new timestamp.
+The old view(s) will be replaced.
+Simply specifiy the last parameter of the fuction (integer) as 1.

-How does this work?
-Well imagine a time line like this:
+How does the restoring work?
+Well, imagine a time line like this:

 1______2___3__4___5______6_7_8__9___10 [Timestamps] <br/>
 I______U___D__I___U_x____U_U_I__D__now [Operations] <br/>